 What Do I Do If I Think I Have Fibromyalgia?

 First visit your primary care physician.
 He or she will rule out all other causes for the pain, fatigue and cognitive difficulties.
 Your doctor will make sure you are not suffering from a more serious health condition.
-If you would like to speed up your recovery from Fibromyalgia and address the underlying brain pattern associated with your symptoms, call the professionals at Leigh Brain & Spine, (919) 401-9933 or fill out the form below for more information.
+If you would like to speed up your recovery from Fibromyalgia and address the underlying brain pattern associated with your symptoms, call the professionals at Leigh Brain & Spine, (919) 401-9933, fill out the form below or more information you can find here.
 The doctors can perform a qEEG Brain Map to evaluate your brain function to determine if you are a strong candidate for Neurofeedback Therapy.